arvidn/libtorrent/branches/libtorrent_aio/docs/manual.rst

 been resolved.
 If the torrent is not auto-managed, you have to explicitly take it out of the upload mode by calling `set_upload_mode()`_ on the torrent_handle_.

+``share_mode`` is true if the torrent is currently in share-mode, i.e. not downloading the torrent, but just helping the swarm out.

 ``added_time`` is the posix-time when this torrent was added. i.e. what ``time(NULL)`` returned at the time.